Arctic blast bringing coldest air of season to eastern U.S. through Tuesday

 Freezing conditions could surge all the way down to the Gulf Coast on Tuesday morning in Alabama, with the possibility of “Arctic sea smoke,” a form of fog, being visible over the waters around sunrise.
 It forms as cold air pours south and condenses the moisture trapped in the shallow layer of humid air in contact with the ocean.

 The same instigating cold blast will bring subzero readings to the entirety of Wisconsin and most of Minnesota.
 Actual air temperatures in northern Minnesota could approach minus-20, with wind chills as low as 45 degrees below zero.
 The National Weather Service hoisted a wind chill warning, writing that “the dangerously cold wind chills could cause frostbite on exposed skin in as little as 10 minutes.”
-The air mass settling into place across the Northeast has ties to Nunavut, Canada.

 Chicago began Monday morning at 15 degrees but was expected to see temperatures decline during the day as cold air advection, or the arrival of frigid air, counteracts daytime heating.
 Windy City temperatures could fall to near zero Monday night.